xing/hops/readme.md

 ### Running

-For developing with hops, you can use any decent editor with up-to-date language support.
+For developing using hops, you can use any decent editor with up-to-date language support.
 Those without a favorite we recommend [Atom](https://atom.io), probably with the [linter](https://atom.io/packages/linter), [linter-eslint](https://atom.io/packages/linter-eslint) and [linter-stylelint](https://atom.io/packages/linter-stylelint) plugins.

+Assuming you edited your `package.json` as outlined above, you can fire up a dev server or trigger a production build like so:

 ```shell
 npm start (--production)